 A former poll worker in Tehama County tried alerting state elections officials to the vulnerability about a month ago and said he was told the problem did not seem significant.
 Ron Watt then obtained poll workertraining documents through a public records request and brought them to the attention last Friday of the state's chief voting systems tester.

 On Monday, state elections officials issued a caution to the more than one-third of California counties that use Sequoia equipment, including Santa Clara County, where the touch screens are the primary voting system, and Alameda County, which relies on almost 1,000 machines as a secondary voting system intended for disabled voters.
-State elections officials reminded the counties to keep a close eye on the machines and post warnings that tampering with election equipment is a crime.

 "All counties confirmed that they had implemented security measures, and they were aware of it," said Susan Lapsley, assistant secretary of state for elections.